 But what might affect the ribcage?

+By assessing using orthopedic testing, mobility testing and taking a comprehensive case history, many rotator cuff injuries are recognised.
 Mild rotator cuff injury is treated with ice, rest, and anti-inflammatory medications (such as ibuprofen and others).
 Generally, physical therapy such as osteopathy and using gradual exercise rehabilitation is required.
 Exercises are used that are specifically designed for rotator-cuff strengthening.
 We use hands on therapy to help with pain symptoms and increase some range of motion.

 The bigger aim is always to take away the causative factor in the first place, so this might involve working with the elbow, wrist, or rib cage as well as directly on the shoulder.